What are Essential Oils?

 Young Living’s oils are Grade A. Why would you go the extra step of using an oil to get away from a harsh chemical – and then use an oil laden with synthetic chemicals?
 It makes no sense.

 One of the things that stands out to me is Young Living’s Seed to Seal process.
 It’s a promise of integrity.
 Gary Young once has said that he never makes an oil for profit, he makes it for purpose.
 Seed to Seal means each plant is hand-weeded, there are no pesticides used, no harsh chemicals, and no weed killers other than derived from plants only.
 The plants are harvested at their peak.
-They are then put through a vigorous testing process.
+They are then put through a rigorous testing process.
 Then they go from the farm directly to your home.
 Seed to Seal is not a slogan, it’s a promise.

 You can learn more by checking out the Young Living story, and fall in love with the company as I have, at seedtoseal.com.